simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 #### For Next time: What wasn't covered (but might come in the future)

-- How to access and manipulate things in the scene.babylon from the game.tx (code-first).
+- How to access and manipulate things in the scene.babylon from the game.ts (code-first).
 - How to change scenes, like in a video game.